Paper on Skin™ 2026

 5. Upload images in JPEG format, individual file size not to exceed 10MB.

 7. If pre-selected, content from 4.1, 4.2 and 4.3 will be used for ongoing Paper on Skin™ activities and promotion.
-Examples include: exhibition, marketing, signage, video clips, website, print and social media.
+Examples include: exhibition, marketing, signage, video clips, YouTube, website, print and social media.
 Coordinators reserve the right to edit the content.

 5 PRE-SELECTION – ROUND ONE

-1. Round One of pre-selection will be based on the Entry Form Criteria submitted by the artist no later than the 16th February 2024.
+1. Round One of pre-selection will be based on the Entry Form Criteria submitted by the artist no later than the 16th February 2026.

 2. If successful in Round One, entrants will be invited to progress to Round Two of the pre-selection process.
-Round Two will require the provision of additional information.

 3. The decision made by the pre-selection panel is final.
 The pre-selection panel is comprised of Paper on Skin™ coordinators with input from judges as required.

-5. Artists can expect to be notified of pre-selection outcome no later than 23rd Feb 2024.
+5. Artists can expect to be notified of pre-selection outcome no later than 23rd Feb 2026.

 6 PRE-SELECTION – ROUND TWO

-1. Round Two of pre-selection will be based on a Progress Report and images to be submitted by the artist no later than the 19th April, 2024.
+1. Round Two of pre-selection will be based on a Progress Report and images to be submitted by the artist no later than the 14th April, 2026.

 2. Progress Report (maximum 250w): Overview of the development of the work including updates or variations in materials or design elements.
 Dot points are permissible.

 3. Images (minimum 3, maximum 8): Images must demonstrate significant progress in the making of the garment.
-THE GARMENT DOES NOT NEED TO BE COMPLETED, NOR DOES IT NEED TO BE PHOTOGRAPHED ON A MODEL.
+The garment does not need to be completed, nor does it need to be photographed on a model.
 Prototypes, detail, and work-in-progress images are acceptable.

 4. The pre-selection panel may opt to discuss the work-in-progress with the artist after receiving the information outlined in 6.2 and 6.3.